enessyarali/Brindr/README.md

   * **GET** `/users` : Receives the userIds array in the req.body .Returns the datas of the matched users in the array.

-  * **GET** `messages` : Receives userId and correspondingUserId in req.query.Returns the messages that userId sent to corresponding userId.
+  * **GET** `/messages` : Receives userId and correspondingUserId in req.query.Returns the messages that userId sent to corresponding userId.

   * **POST** `/messages` : Receives message object from req.body.
 Adds it into the messages collection in the database.